Let's start with a quick exercise.

 Expose children to different cultures, experiences, and identities by choosing CLR (especially OwnVoices) texts.
 Avoid texts that tokenize diverse characters. (“Token” characters lack cultural depth and are merely in the text for diversity points.)

 Reach out to educators, librarians, and thought leaders for their input on which books to share with children.
 Early in my search, I contacted Aundrea Tabbs-Smith, an educational consultant who helps educators diversify their bookshelves.
-Aundrea gave me suggestions for high-quality, engaging books by BIPOC authors and explained why it’s important to expose children to joyful stories about their cultural identities.
+Aundrea gave me suggestions for high-quality, engaging books by diverse authors and explained why it’s important to expose children to joyful stories about their cultural identities.

 Collect a variety of genres and text types.